 The needs of survivors change over time, and our long-term support services continue to evolve to meet those needs.
-Today, VOICES CONNECTS programs include individual consultation and referrals, discussion and support groups, online forums, and webinars.
+Today, VOICES Support Programs include individual consultation and referrals, discussion and support groups, online forums, and webinars.
 Survivors and their families continue to actively participate in our Annual Remembrance Symposium held in September.
 Learn More.

 VOICES Coronavirus Response Program - was launched to provide information and support for our families and communities in the aftermath of the pandemic outbreak.
 VOICES developed programs based on our lessons learned to promote healing and build resilience during this unpredictable time.
 Learn more

 Annual Remembrance Symposium - This annual September event provides an opportunity for victims’ families, survivors and responders to gather for an informative program in advance of the anniversary.
 The program includes insightful presentations and panel discussions by leading practitioners in the fields of victim support, mental health and programs that promote healing and resilience.
 Learn more

 World Trade Center Health Program - The World Trade Center (WTC) Health Program provides medical monitoring and treatment for survivors who were in the New York City disaster area.
 Learn more

 In the years since the terrorist attacks, thousands of survivors have been diagnosed with mental health conditions and serious illnesses due to their exposure to toxins in the aftermath of the attacks.
 Many have died of 9/11 related illnesses.
 The ongoing need to support the survivor community is reflected in the landmark legislation that created medical and compensation funds they need and deserve.